frankshearar/Home/Centrally-managing-NuGet-packages.md

 ## Requirements

 As Noah, a developer who uses NuGet in an enterprise,
-* I would like to manage all the package versions centrally at a repo level so that they do not go out of sync in the various projects in the repo.
+* I would like to manage all the package versions centrally at a solution/folder/repo (henceforth referred as solution) level so that they do not go out of sync in the various projects in the solution.
-* I can specify a range or float to latest version of a given package so that all projects in the repo always gets the latest available version when desired.
+* I can specify a range or float to latest version of a given package so that all projects in the solution always gets the latest available version when desired.
-* I can lock down the package graph for the repo so that my builds are repeatable
+* I can lock down the package graph for the solution so that my builds are repeatable
   * I can lock down direct and transitive dependencies so that the build behavior does not change by resolving to a different version of a package version due to unavailability of previously resolved version.
   * I am able to lock down the integrity of the package so that so that the build behavior does not change by resolving to a different package with same ID+version.
   * I am able to lock the floating versions of packages to their respective resolved versions unless I explicitly ask the package to resolve to latest version.
-* When I modify a common project that's a dependency of multiple projects in the repo, I should not be required to multiple checkins corresponding to each of the dependent projects.
+* When I modify a common project that's a dependency of multiple projects in the solution, I should not be required to multiple checkins corresponding to each of the dependent projects.
   * E.g. Project A->B->C->D->...->X. If I change the `PackageReference` for X, I should be making limited changes related to only Project X and not multiple changes for each of the projects that depend on it.
 (This would be case with per project lock file).

 Extensibility requirements:
-* I am able to define a different set of packages and versions for a specific project in the repo that differs from the centrally managed packages+versions.
+* I am able to define a different set of packages and versions for a specific project in the solution that differs from the centrally managed packages+versions.
   * Correspondingly, I am able to lock down a different package graph for a specific project.

 Content Governance requirements (P2)
-* I am able to scan the packages (full closure) used in the repo to flag non-compliance, licensing and vulnerabilities.
+* I am able to scan the packages (full closure) used in the solution to flag non-compliance, licensing and vulnerabilities.

 # Issue
 [#6763](https://github.com/NuGet/Home/issues/6763)